 - On-the-field classes.
 By visiting leading institutions and projects on Science and Technology Diplomacy, participants will complement academic activities with real world cases that will allow them to understand the specificities and complexities large scale international Science Diplomacy projects require.
 Past visits include, but are not limited to, the Union for the Mediterranean and the Barcelona Supercomputing Center.

 A minimum attendance of 90% to all sessions is mandatory in order to obtain the certificate.
 In case participants require or are willing to obtain academic credits (3 ECTS) for the Summer School, they must request so during their application and submita short final essay after completing the School.
 Students do not have to make any extra payment for this certificate, but need to verify in advance with their home institution that these credits will be recognized.

 A wide range of short-term accommodation is available near Pompeu Fabra University Ciutadella Campus for Barcelona Science & Technology Diplomacy Summer School participants.
 Participants can take advantage of discounted offers by booking accommodation with one of our housing partners.
 These partners will be able to provide various affordable accommodation options tailored to suit different needs, including: flats, hostels and hotels, shared apartments, and student halls.

-Applications will be evaluated by the Admissions Committee on a rolling basis, and candidates will be informed of their decision in less than two weeks.
+We recommend you apply as early as possible as admission to the Summer School is competitive.
+Applications will be carefully scrutinized by the Admissions Committee on a rolling basis, and candidates will be informed of the decision in a month’s time.
 A document will be attached to our response with payment information (using IBEI online credit card system or a transfer to IBEI bank account).
 Registration to the summer school will be fully confirmed after receiving payment.
 Before applying, please read through the summer school cancellation policy and other regulations.

 For more information please contact Carlos Sánchez (firstname.lastname@example.org), IBEI research coordinator.